sbineshman/Getting-and-Cleaning-Data/CodeBook.md

 names(X) <- gsub("\\(|\\)", "", names(X))
 names(X) <- tolower(names(X))

-##### 3. Adding the descriptive activity names to name the activity in the data set
+3. Adding the descriptive activity names to name the activity in the data set, remove any hash or extra spaces

 activity <- read.table("activity_labels.txt")
 activity[, 2] = gsub("_", "", tolower(as.character(activity[, 2])))
 Y[,1] = activity[Y[,1], 2]
 names(Y) <- "activity"

-#####  4. labeling the data set with descriptive activity names, and exporting to create a new "file merged_data_set.txt"
+4. labeling the data set with descriptive activity names, and exporting to create a new "file merged_data_set.txt"

 names(S) <- "subject"
 cleaned <- cbind(S, Y, X)
 write.table(cleaned, "merged_data_set.txt", row.names = FALSE)
+--10299 obs. of  68 variables

-#####  5. Creates tidy data set with the average of each variable for each activity and each subject. and creates a new file "merged_data_set_with_average.txt"
+5. Creates tidy data set with the average of each variable for each activity and each subject. and creates a new file "merged_data_set_with_average.txt"

 uniqueSubjects = unique(S)[,1]
 numSubjects = length(unique(S)[,1])